Sijder/xanzas_lotd/README.md

 #### Setting up NVIDIA Profile Inspector (NVIDIA GPUs Only)

-Navigate to Xanza's LOTD/tools/NVIDIA Profile Inspector.
+Navigate to `MO2/tools/NVIDIA Profile Inspector`.
 Load up nvidiaProfileInspector.exe and use the search bar and navigate to The Elder Scrolls V: Skyrim Special Edition.
 In the new window, in the toolbar at the top is an icon of a box with a green arrow pointing downwards.
 Click on this button, then "Import Profiles" in the drop-down that appears.

 In the window that appears, navigate to and select Skyrim SE Nvidia Inspector Profile.nip.
 The profile is now installed and you can close the program.